Document User Behavior Anticipation Stage in BID Framework

 central_question = "How can we improve selection efficiency?",

-data_story = list(
+data_story = new_data_story(

 hook = "Too many options",